matheesha20/Idiot-AI/README.md

 2. **Research takes 2-5 seconds** - be patient for fresh data
 3. **Check your internet connection** - research requires web access
 4. **Restart the application** occasionally to clear caches

+#### Mobile-specific issues
+**Sidebar not opening on mobile:**
+- Make sure you're tapping the hamburger menu (☰) in the top-left
+- Try refreshing the page if touch events aren't responding
+- Clear your mobile browser cache

+**Mobile layout issues:**
+- Ensure you're using a modern mobile browser (Safari, Chrome, Firefox)
+- Check if zoom level is at 100%
+- Try rotating your device and back to reset viewport

+**Touch interactions not working:**
+- Make sure JavaScript is enabled in your mobile browser
+- Try switching between mobile and desktop mode in browser settings
+- Clear browser data and reload the page

 #### "Connection refused" or "Port in use"
 ```bash